thinkful-ei-rabbit/Theo-Bookmark-App/README.md

 This app allows you to track your favorite websites by including the following info:

-  --Title
+  --Title-
-  --URL link
+  --URL link-
-  --A short description
+  --A short description-
-  --And a convenience rating
+  --And a convenience rating-

 When you first open the app you will be able to see a list of your saved bookmarks.
 When you log new bookmarks they will be posted and stored to the following URL:https://thinkful-list-api.herokuapp.com/theo/bookmarks